spacetelescope/imexam/docs/imexam/imexam_command.rst

     :alt: contour plot

-.. note:: You can use any of the matplotlib standard cmaps, see here for more information: http://matplotlib.org/api/pyplot_summary.html?highlight=colormaps#matplotlib.pyplot.colormaps
+.. note:: You can use any of the matplotlib standard cmaps, see the following link for more information: http://matplotlib.org/api/pyplot_summary.html?highlight=colormaps#matplotlib.pyplot.colormaps

 Surface Plots